CakeDC/users/Docs/Documentation/Extending-The-Plugin.md

 }
 ```

-It's important to override the AppUser::useTable property with the ```users``` table.
+It's important to override the ```AppUser::$useTable``` property with the ```users``` table.
 It won't use the correct table otherwise.

-You can override/extend all methods or properties like validation rules to suit your needs.
+You can override / extend all methods or properties like validation rules to suit your needs.

 Routing to preserve the /users URL when extending the plugin
 ------------------------------------------------------------